iobroker-community-adapters/ioBroker.frontier_silicon/README.md

 RELEASE NOTES:

-Version 0.6.x includes a Breaking Change and a new navigation function:
+Version 0.7.x includes a Breaking Change and a new navigation function:

-- node>=20, js-controller>=7.0.7 and admin>=7.7.22 required
+- node>=22, js-controller>=7.0.7 and admin>=7.7.22 required
 Upgrade your ioBroker to at least this software level, if you want to use this adapter

 - New Navigation functions
  New button objects (up/down/select/back/home/search) allow to explore and navigate the file structure of the FSAPI device and to select playable items.
  New state objects identify the current location within the file structure and list the items like directories or files and their properties at that location.
- Together, buttons and item lists allow integration of the FSAPI adapter in media player widgets of ioBroker visualizations like VIS2 or iqontrol.
+ Together, buttons and item lists allow integration of the FSAPI adapter in media player widgets of ioBroker visualizations like VIS2 or iQontrol.

 - New preset functions
  New Button objects allow setting the currently playing radio station as a new preset.
 Also there are buttons to navigate the presets of the current mode up or down.
 These buttons can also be used to integrate preset navigation into a visualization media player widget.